seanrobmerriam/gowasm/README.md

 installation at runtime, so it always matches the compiler version.
 You do not need to vendor it or keep it in sync manually.

+**History API routes are server-backed**

+When using `router.WithHistoryAPI()`, direct navigation to `/users/42` or a refresh on that route still works because the server falls back to `index.html` for unknown paths.

 **Binary size**

 The standard Go toolchain produces binaries in the 2-5MB range for typical